 “Portrait of a Lady (La Dama in Rosso)”, Giovanni Battista Moroni, about 1556-60 (Room 12)

-This “lady in red” intrigued me in such a way that she made it to our Instagram feed.
+This “lady in red” intrigued me in such a way that she almost made it to my Instagram feed.

 The dress stands out, of course, above anything else.